sfrwmaker/hakko_t12_stm32/README.md

 Revision history

+04/18/2020
+ - Tip activation menu available in tip selection mode by short press the encoder
+ - Main menu is accessible in tip selection mode by long press the encoder
+ - Two modes hardware switch supported: REED and TILT.
+Tilt switch algorithm updated.
+ - Ambient temperature and tilt switch readings now are available on debug screen.
+ - Debug mode available in about dialog by long press of encoder, no extrafirmware required.
+   The internal information is shown on the display as following:
+   P     T
+         C
+   (i-t) A
+         t,
+   where
+   P - is the applied power (rotate the encoder to change this value) T - is the IRON temperature
+   C - is the current through the IRON
+   A - is the ambient temperature in internal units, should be near 2048 for 25 Celsius "i" means the controller assumes the IRON is connected "t" means the tilt switch is active (IRON is in use)

 01/15/2020
  - Now tip activation menu is avalable in tip selection mode, you need long press the encoder
  - Debug verion is avaliable.
 In this firmware the internal information is shown on the display as following: